 Let me be blunt.
-I suck at coming up with names.
-I can’t begin to tell you how many hours I’ve spent pondering great names and trying to come up with handles for my poor, nameless characters.
-But names elude me.
-They do.
+I struggle with finding names for my characters.
+I can’t begin to tell you how many hours I’ve spent searching for the perfect monikers for my poor, nameless characters.
 So, what do I do when my fiction writing antics require me to name a character?
-Well, if I’m already in the throes of writing, I generally write the characters’ names generically and in all caps:
+Well, if I’m already in the throes of composing prose, I usually write the characters’ names generically and in all caps:

 GIRL is walking down the street and freezes when she spots ANIMAL sitting in the middle of the road.

 But I can’t avoid naming forever.
-The story is never finished until everybody is named, and I find that I can’t get very deep into the tale when I’m working with nameless characters.
-So, I do what any resourceful writer does.
+The story is never finished until everybody is named, and I can’t get very deep into the tale when I’m working with nameless characters.
+So I do what any resourceful writer does.
 I turn to my handy-dandy writing resources.

 The internet is always my first choice for research.
 I use an online dictionary and thesaurus.
-When I need a quick fact, I’ve been known to obtain it from Wikipedia (judiciously, of course) and I also use the open-source, online encyclopedia as a starting place to look for more credible research (they often have excellent annotations).
+When I need a quick fact, I’ve been known to obtain it from Wikipedia (judiciously, of course).
 And when I need a name, I’ve engaged the power of Google (a search engine that happens to have a fantastic name of its own).

 I’ve googled boy names and girl names, exotic names, and androgynous names.
 I’ve done it in reverse too, and searched for names by their meaning.
-I’ve gotten lucky a few times and found just the right name for a character I had in mind.
-I’ve even found a nifty tool that generates a character name, which is awesome if you can use a name like Magaga Dawntracker.
+I’ve gotten lucky a few times and found just the right name for a character.
+You can also find online tools that generate character names, which is awesome if you can use a name like Magaga Dawntracker.

 But looking for a name on the web is like looking for a song in your iPod when you can’t remember the title or artist.
 It takes forever.
 And you find yourself endlessly perusing, clicking, and nodding your head (or shaking it, as the case may be).
-I guess the benefit is that all those names you skim through might spark ideas for other characters, but what about the character you’ve already created?
+You encounter a bunch of awesome names for potential characters, but you might not find the perfect name for the character that needs a name immediately.
+I guess the benefit is that all those names you encounter might spark ideas for other characters, but what about the character you’ve already created?
 The one whose lack of a name launched you into this quest in the first place?

 It’s not like this was a one-time ordeal.
 Name searching became a major time-suck for me.
 And fiction writing started to feel more like climbing Mount Everest than a creative experience.
 I went through this ridiculous cycle more times than I care to recall.

-And then one day, I was happily browsing through my favorite bookstore, a local and independent bookstore, and this book popped out at me:
+And then one day, I was happily browsing through my favorite local and independent bookstore, and this book popped out at me:

 A World of Baby Character Names

 Okay, so technically, the title of this book is A World of Baby Names.
 But I’m not naming any babies.
-Nope.
-I’m strictly about naming characters.
+This is strictly about naming characters.

-Even though this was the first name book that I noticed, I checked out several others before buying this one.
+Even though this was the first book of names that I noticed, I checked out several others before buying this one.
 It had some features I thought might be useful.
 Turns out I was right.
 I’ve used this book a lot.
 A whole lot.

 What I like best about it is that the names are separated by country of origin.
 And there are tons of names in this book that my American self has never heard before.
-I can look at the Hindu names and the Polish names, and then I can get creative and start combining them.
+I can look at the Hindu names and the Polish names, which is excellent for writing a story with a diverse cast of characters.